helske/statvis/README.md

-Let's fist look at some descriptive statistic:
+Let's first look at some descriptive statistic:

 ```r
 ids <- which(!duplicated(data$id))